oslokommune/okctl-upgrade/gists/bump-eks/README.md

 This should output exactly which pods that cannot be evicted due to its `PodDisruptionBudget` (or for other reasons?).

-## Apps have downtime when draining nodes
+## My applications have downtime when draining nodes

-* Your app's Deployment must have `replicas: 2`.
+* Your application's Deployment must have `replicas: 2`.
 * You need a working `PodDisruptionBudget`.

 How to setup these correctly is described in https://github.com/oslokommune/okctl-upgrade/blob/main/gists/bump-eks-to-1-20/README.md.